 If you need to travel around, it is always a day-ticket unless you are not moving around short ways.
-4 short trips or 3 short-journeys equalize the price of a day ticket (whether or not before or after 9 AM).
+4 short trips or 3 local-journeys equalize the price of a day ticket.
+Prices as of 2023.

 A further distinction is made by "rings" which is understandable from the HVV Fare Zone Plan above.
 If you travel within Hamburg, any location is in the rings A & B. Hence, the price for 1-2 rings apply and is the equivalent to the “greater area” above.
 If you live further out or want to conduct a trip to outside Hamburg, it is 3 to 5 rings.